-Deciding to set up an estate plan can be difficult, however, it provides peace of mind to you and your family.
+Deciding to set up an estate plan can be difficult, however, peace of mind can be priceless.
 An Estate planning package can include a will & trust that appoints guardians for your children, estate administrators, charitable giving, and asset protection.
 Making these important decisions if often less onerous when you work with skilled and compassionate elder law lawyers who understand the emotional complexity inherent to these decisions and the applicable Washington State laws.

 We all face uncertainty; it’s the nature of living.
 However, the Covid-19 pandemic and its impact on family and financial security has illuminated the urgent need to consider estate planning now.
 It’s estimated that 68% of Americans do not presently have a will.
 Nearly half of Americans over the age of 55 do not have a will.
 Rather than have the laws of intestate succession and the courts distribute your assets, you should be in control.

-You should be in control of the distribution of your assets.
+You should control the distribution of your assets upon passing.
 Dying without estate planning documents in place means that the Washington State laws of intestate succession govern distribution, a process that is overseen by the courts.
-Taking the time now to plan for your family’s future means less cost and more control later.
+Taking the time now to plan for your family’s future can mean less cost and more control later.

 What is a Power of Attorney?

-Under Washington State law, a Power of Attorney allows you to choose a person to make medical and/or financial decisions on your behalf either while you still have capacity or later, in the event that you lose capacity.
-You can choose a spouse or registered domestic partner, an adult child, a friend, even a beneficiary of your will to serve as your personal agent through the Power of Attorney.
+Under Washington State law, a Power of Attorney allows you to choose a person to make medical and/or financial decisions on your behalf, while you still have capacity or, in the event that you lose capacity.
+You can choose a spouse or registered domestic partner, an adult child, a friend or, even a beneficiary of your will to serve as your personal agent through the Power of Attorney.

 What are the Washington Power of Attorney Requirements?